murugapl/manage-vaccinations-in-schools-guidance/app/guide/community-clinics.md

 For a child to be vaccinated in a community clinic, their parent or guardian will need to be invited to book an appointment slot through your local booking system.

+### If the child is home-schooled or their school is unknown

 An invitation email (and potentially a text message) will be sent automatically to the parents or guardians of:
 - home-schooled children
 - children with an unknown school

 This will happen 3 weeks before the date of the first scheduled clinic.

+### If the child belongs to a school but did not get vaccinated there

+Some children may have missed being vaccinated at a school session, for example if they were ill or on holiday at the time of the session.

-To invite children who belong to a school, but were not vaccinated there:
+To send clinic invitations to children who belong to a school, but were not vaccinated there:
 1. Go to **Sessions**
 2. Go to the **Completed** tab
 3. Go to the relevant school session